wix/greyhound/README.md

 #### Consumer Retries

-`RecordHandler` provides a built-in retry mechanism for consumer code.
+`RecordConsumer` provides a built-in retry mechanism for consumer code.
 It is possible to create a retry policy for failed user-supplied effects.
 The retry mechanism is influenced by this [Uber's blog post](https://blog.pragmatists.com/retrying-consumer-architecture-in-the-apache-kafka-939ac4cb851a).<br>
 A retry policy is defined by a sequence of intervals indicating the back-off time between attemps.
-For each attempt Greyhound automatically creates a topic named: `$original_topic-$group_id-retry-[0..n]` and subscribes to it.<br>
+For each attempt Greyhound automatically creates a topic named: `$original_topic-[group_id]-retry-[0..n]` and subscribes to it.<br>
 When an effect fails, Greyhound either submits the record to the subsequent retry topic, adding specific headers indicating when to execute the handler for this record.<br>
 When the record is consumed via the retry topics, the record handler reads the relevant headers and potentially 'sleeps' until it is time to invoke the user code.<br>
 Notice this waiting is done in a non-blocking way, so no resources are wasted.